Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

     - 512mb on >=16GB
 - Disk write policy
     - Logs are written into disk by every 2 minutes.
-    - Written into disk when user issued a reboot(cold/warm/fast) command.
+    - Logs are written into disk when user issue a reboot(cold/warm/fast) command.
     - During kernel panic, all the in-memory logs are written into disk as port kdump data collection.

 ## 2.6 Tech-Support

 The techsupport script is enhanced to support the in-memory log collection.
-During the tech-support collection, all the in-memory logs are included as part regular syslog collection.
+During the tech-support collection, all the in-memory logs are included as part of regular syslog collection.

 - All the logs from in-memory.
-- All the logs which are already stored in the persistant disk.
+- All the logs which are already stored in the persistent disk.

 ## 2.7 In-Memory Dump Tools

 A utility is provided to dump and filter the logs from in-memory as well as syslog.
 The in-memory logs should be accessed in the following order to get the log timeing sequence.

 1. /var/log/ramfs/debug-in-memory.log